 Packaging and Packaging Waste Regulation (PPWR) | Regulations intended to reduce packaging waste and/or encourage greater reuse. | EU companies and non-EU companies that import packaging into the EU. | Expected start in 2025. |

-Green Claims Directive | A supplement to the EU ban on greenwashing; introduces a verification system for companies that wish to make environment-related claims. | Applies to all companies that make “green claims” for consumers in the EU. | To be confirmed. |
+Green Claims Directive | Making environmental claims reliable, comparable and verifiable to protect consumers from greenwashing. | Applies to all companies that make “green claims” for consumers in the EU. | To be confirmed. |

 How can GS1 help?